Adam Leitman Bailey, P.C. Successfully Defeats Motion to Dismiss Condominium Unit Owner’s Claims Related to Defective Plumbing

 As a result of Adam Leitman Bailey P.C.’s zealous advocacy and winning strategies in both the Supreme Court and First Department, the client can rest easy knowing that Adam Leitman Bailey P.C. will be able to continue fighting for her right to enjoy and use her apartment free of unclean and hazardous plumbing facilities.

-Adam Leitman Bailey, John M. Desiderio, and William M. Pekarsky represent the client in all aspects of the Supreme Court Action while Jeffrey R. Metz handled and argued the Appeal and Brandon M. Zlotnick assisted with drafting the appellate brief.
+Adam Leitman Bailey and John M. Desiderio represented the client in all aspects of the Supreme Court Action while Jeffrey R. Metz handled and argued the Appeal and Brandon M. Zlotnick assisted with drafting the appellate brief.